projectcalico/calico/networking/mtu.md

 ---
 title: Configure MTU to maximize network performance
-Description: Optimize network performance for workloads by configuring the MTU in Calico to best suit your underlying network.
+description: Optimize network performance for workloads by configuring the MTU in Calico to best suit your underlying network.
 canonical_url: '/networking/mtu'
 ---